williamhorstkamp/Commissionator/Model Roadmap.md

 ###Version Number: New Features
 A short description of what this version of the model will add over the previous one.
+- [x] a function that has been added to the branch
 - [ ] a list of functions to be added